thegreatsid101/SE4A1-Projects/README.md

 ![user selection](/steps/15.png)

-We will setup our own user and enter the name and password for our user:
+We will setup our user i.e. we will enter the name and password for our user:

 ![user selection](/steps/16.png)

 We’ll receive an Instance Configuration page that will ask us to confirm the preferred URL for our Jenkins instance.
-We will confirm it as this is the URL we want.
+We will proceed with this as this is the URL we want.

 ![Instance cofiguration](/steps/17.png)